Is Delta-8 THC Legal in Austria? 2025 Guide to Weed, CBD, and Cannabis Laws

 While cannabis (Delta 9 THC) laws are clear, Delta 8 often falls into legal ambiguity due to its derivation from hemp.

-Delta 8 THC, derived from hemp, is not explicitly mentioned in Austrian law.
-This omission leaves its legality dependent on broader cannabis and hemp regulations.
+Delta 8 THC derived from hemp is not directly mentioned in Austria’s drug laws.
+Since it can be derived from legal hemp, it currently falls into a gray area.
+Under EU law, hemp products with less than 0.3% Delta-9 THC are legal.
 Since Austria permits the sale of hemp products with less than 0.3% Delta 9 THC, Delta 8 could be considered legal if it adheres to these guidelines.

 Under Austria’s decriminalization framework, possessing small quantities (up to 20 grams) of cannabis is effectively legal.
 This applies to cannabis containing Delta 9 THC as well as products with alternative cannabinoids, including Delta 8.